 The Alaska Occupational Safety and Health Program is located in the Alaska Department of Labor and Workforce Development, Division of Labor Standards and Safety.
-Commissioner Dianne Blumer heads the Department.
-Acting Director Al Nagel heads the Labor Standards and Safety Division.
+Commissioner Heidi Drygas heads the Department.
+Director Grey Mitchell heads the Labor Standards and Safety Division.
 AKOSH is divided into two sections.
 The Chief of Enforcement, Keith Bailey, supervises the enforcement program.
 Enforcement has one OSH Analyst position (Assistant Chief), five Industrial Hygienist (IH) positions and six Safety & Compliance officer positions.
-Krystyna Markiewicz, as the chief of consultation, supervises the Consultation and Training program.
-Consultation currently has three Industrial Hygienist (IH) positions and eight Safety & Compliance consultant positions (one of which acts as a seafood coordinator).
+Krystyna Markiewicz, as the Chief of Consultation and Training, supervises the Consultation and Training program.
+Consultation currently has three Industrial Hygienist (IH) positions, eight Safety & Compliance consultant positions and one Training Specialist II.